tus/ietf-hackathon/README.md

 write it to disk or to some storage provider.
 But they do want reliable, resumable uploads without reading the files again yourself.

-In other cases a platform, such as WordPress, can not be extended to handle resumable uploads but could receive a traditional request with a file.
+In other cases a platform, such as WordPress, can not easily be extended to handle resumable uploads but could receive a traditional request with a file.

+The [Swift NIO implementation][] uses a similar approach.

 #### Solution